 It Is the First Marketing Step

-Before you can start focusing on marketing practices and promotional campaigns, you need to have an idea of the image you want to place in the minds of consumers.
+Before you can start focusing on marketing practices and promotional campaigns, you need to have an idea of the image you want to place in the minds of consumers in order to increase brand recognition.
 When you attempt to create promotional items without having a sturdy brand in place, you are blindly providing a product or service to consumers and expecting them to find their way back to you on their own.